Sergei101097/Diplom-Sergei-Klimenkov-/tests/README.md

-For Jenkins
+For Jenkins:

-Copy the repository link
+1)Copy the repository link

-Go to Jenkins
+2)Go to Jenkins

-Сlick build item
+3)Сlick build item

-Choosing the Pipeline
+4)Choosing the Pipeline

-Setting the name
+5)Setting the name

-Go to the bottom of the page, click "Definition" and select "Pipeline script from SCM"
+6)Go to the bottom of the page, click "Definition" and select "Pipeline script from SCM"

-Click "SCM",choose "Git",in the repository URL, insert a link to the repositories.
+7)Click "SCM",choose "Git",in the repository URL, insert a link to the repositories.

-In Credentials, we use none
+8)In Credentials, we use none

-In Branch Specifier (blank for 'any'), use */main
+9)In Branch Specifier (blank for 'any'), use */main

-We leave the Script Path unchanged
+10)We leave the Script Path unchanged

-Click save
+11)Click save

-After switching to another page, click Collect Now
+12)After switching to another page, click Collect Now